k-gregor/git-workshop/README.md

 1. Create a new branch called `britney`.
 Edit the `adele.txt` file.
 Write in "Hit me baby, one more time"
 2. Add and commit the changes.
 3. Switch to `main` branch
+	1. check `git status`, there should be no changes to be committed!
+	2. (note: non-committed but staged changes are moved between branches!)
 4. Edit the `adele.txt` file.
+	1. Check that the Britney line is not in there
-Write in "I'm a genie in a bottle"
+	2. Write in "I'm a genie in a bottle"
 5. Add and commit the changes.

 The repository looks like this: